 One will notice that we are using the high-performance heatsink here with the high-performance fans.
 That is to ensure that even though we are using a 1U server, we have enough cooling capacity for our testing.
 If you purchase a new ProLiant DL360 Gen10 you will likely get a standard heatsink which is more than ample to cool a low-power part like this.
 You can see the difference between the high-performance and standard HPE ProLiant DL360 Gen10 heatsinks here:

-Next, we are going to take a look at our Intel Xeon Silver 4214 benchmarks.
+Next, we are going to take a look at our Platinum 8253 benchmarks.
 We are then going to conclude with our market comparison and final words on the processors.